The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 - common systems engineering maxim

-If you are considering using widgits and overlays as quick, inexpensive, easy solution for a non-accessible website, kindly follow the links before proceeding.
+If you are considering using widgets and overlays as quick, inexpensive, easy solution for a non-accessible website, kindly follow the links before proceeding.

-I am suspicious almost to the point of dismisal of any plugins that promise to make a site fully accessibility.
-I can't unilaterally declare that they worsen the problem, but I find it hard to believe plugins that claim to be a "quick fix" or a "one-click solution."
+I am suspicious, just short of blanket dismisal of any plugins that promise to make any website fully accessible.
+I can't unilaterally declare that they worsen the problem, but I find it hard to accept claims for plugins to be a "quick fix" or a "one-click solution."
 If there was a single line of HTML or JavaScript code that would fix a site's accessibility, every major browser would license the technology.
+But I haven't seen that happen and I don't expect it to.

 The Centers for Disease Control and Prevention (CDC) reports that 26% of U.S. adults live with some form of disability.